 Kyan Douglas on solving three hair problems; brightening old jeans; a creamy pasta dinner.

 Dramatic man makeovers with co-host Jesse Palmer; David Boreanaz; Rachael makes beef-and-bacon club sandwiches with guacamole.

 Crazy new hair trends; an easy steak dinner; a viewer puts a zero-sugar diet to the test; stuffed potatoes.

 Co-host Dr. Ian Smith discusses foods that can cure common ailments; veterinarians and dogs demonstrate three tips every pet owner needs to know; a souper supper.

-Cooking, cleaning and shopping on a budget; using socks to clean blinds; saving on clothes by purchasing menswear; taking store-bought ramen to the next level; an Italian-style beef/vegetable soup that can help save time and money.
+Cooking, cleaning and shopping on a budget; keeping a purse clean and clutter-free; saving on clothes by purchasing menswear; taking store-bought ramen to the next level; an Italian-style beef/vegetable soup that can help save time and money.